-NeuroEndocrine Cancer Australia is the only Australian not-for-profit medical charity focused on neuroendocrine tumours (NETs).
-Everything we do, through all the activities and projects we implement we stick to our clear mission to: assist and support patients and carers; lobby for new, appropriate treatments and investigations; raise awareness and knowledge of NETs within the medical community and general public; and encourage and support Australian research in the area of neuroendocrine cancers.
+The only Australian not-for-profit medical charity focused on neuroendocrine tumours (NETs).
+Their mission is to: assist and support patients and carers; raise awareness and knowledge of NETs within the medical community and general public; and encourage and support Australian research in the area of neuroendocrine cancers.

 Ovarian Cancer Australia is a national not-for-profit organisation providing support and advocacy for people affected by ovarian cancer and is the peak body for ovarian cancer awareness and prevention.

-Palliative Care Australia is the national peak body for palliative care.
-Palliative Care Australia represents all those who work towards high quality palliative care for all Australians.
-Working closely with consumers, Member Organisations and the palliative care workforce, Palliative Care Australia aim to improve access to, and promote the need for, palliative care.
+The national peak body for palliative care, Palliative Care Australia represents all those who work towards high quality palliative care for all Australians.
+Working closely with consumers, members, organisations and the palliative care workforce, Palliative Care Australia aim to improve access to, and promote the need for, palliative care.